Individual Courses Available

 How our courses work

 Courses usually include both written and audio materials.
 The audio CDs are actual recordings of classes at our institute, digitally edited and modified for a Distance Learning format.
 The student first purchases the materials for the course.
 For most courses, any written materials are included on a data disk, and extra textbooks are not required.
 After receiving the materials, if the student wishes to take the course for credit, he or she sends in the application and enrollment that come with the course materials.
+The tuition payment schedule is spelled out in the application and enrollment form.

 Continuing Education Credits

-Our courses are approved by the Colorado Department of Higher Education to be offered for Continuing Education credit.
+Our courses have been approved by the Colorado Department of Higher Education to be offered for Continuing Education credit.
 You may also need to obtain additional approval from your professional regulating board.
 Any of our courses may be taken for continuing education credit, and we maintain a transcript of your work at the school.

 Search this site